Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Nash-Bargaining-Based Models

-We will call each piece of $f_i^j$ a {\em segment}.
-Number the segments of $f_i^j$ in order of decreasing slope; throughout we will assume that these segments are indexed by $k$ and that $S_{ij}$ is the set of all such indices.
-Let $\sigma_{ijk}, \ k \in S_{ij}$, denote the $k^{th}$ segment, $l_{ijk}$ denote the amount of good $j$ represented by this segment; we will assume that the last segment in each function is of unbounded length.
-Let $u_{ijk}$ denote the rate at which $i$ accrues utility per unit of good $j$ received, when she is getting an allocation corresponding to this segment.
+We will call each piece of $f_{ij}$ a {\em segment}.
+Number the segments of $f_{ij}$ in order of decreasing slope; throughout we will assume that these segments are indexed by $k$ and that $\kappa_{ij}$ is the number of segement.
+Let $u_{ijk}$ denote the rate at which $i$ accrues utility per unit of good $j$ received, when she is getting an allocation corresponding to this segment. and let $l_{ijk}$ denote the amount of good $j$ represented by this segment; we will assume that the last segment in each function is of unbounded length and that that $u_{ijk}$ and $l_{ijk}$ are rational numbers.
 Clearly, the maximum utility she can receive corresponding to this segment is $u_{ijk} \cdot l_{ijk}$.
-We will assume that $u_{ijk}$ and $l_{ijk}$ are rational numbers.
-Finally, let $S_\sigma^i$ be the set of all indices $(j, k)$ corresponding to the segments in all utility functions of agent $i$ under the given instance, i.e.,
+With this definition, we can express $f_{ij}(x_{ij})$ as a piecewise-linear concave function of the form